mathigon/textbooks/transformations-and-symmetry/content.md

 something similar is true for the [laws of nature](gloss:laws-of-nature).

 ::: column.grow
-For example, our experience tells us that the laws of motion are the same everywhere in the universe.
-It doesn’t matter if you conduct a physics experiment in London, or in New York, or on Mars – the laws of motion should always be the same.
+For example, our experience tells us that the laws of Physics are the same everywhere in the universe.
+It doesn’t matter if you conduct an experiment in London, or in New York, or on Mars – the laws of Physics should always be the same.
 In a way, they have [[translational symmetry|reflectional symmetry]].

 {.reveal(when="blank-0")} Similarly, it shouldn’t matter if we conduct an experiment while facing North, or South, or East or West: the laws of nature